akulapid/caster/README.md

 end
 ```

-A query can be passes to restrict the scope of the operation.
+A query can be passed to restrict the scope of the operation.

 ```ruby
 over 'foobar/by_score', { 'key' => '0' } do